kaycix/humboldtnativeplants/collections/_gardens/cnps_demo.md

 location: Eureka

 intro:
-    - excerpt: "The demonstration garden was created in 2019 by sustainable landscape designer Christine Kelly, with the help of CNPS nursery and Helping Humboldt volunteers.
-It occupies a corner of the CNPS nursery and represents several different ecosystems of Humboldt County.
-It is a valuable demonstration of what homeowners can accomplish on a small suburban lot.
-Visitors can view the garden during Volunteer Hours.
+    - excerpt: "The demonstration garden occupies a corner of the CNPS nursery and is a valuable example of what homeowners can accomplish on a small suburban lot.
+It was created in 2019 by sustainable landscape designer Christine Kelly, with the help of CNPS and Helping Humboldt volunteers.
+Visitors can view the garden during Nursery Hours.
 Walking through the nursery also allows visitors a behind-the-scenes glimpse of this extensive native plant nursery."

 map: /assets/images/cnps/garden/map.jpg